- Published on

 kubectl apply -f samples/addons

-You can see the new pods running with kubectl get pod -n istio-system
+You can see the new pods running with kubectl get pod -n istio-system.

-To see the services run kubectl get svc -n istio-system
+To see the services, run kubectl get svc -n istio-system.

-port-foward to access to the frontend and kiali
+Port-forward to access the frontend and Kiali.

-Run kubectl port-forward svc/kiali -n istio-system 8081:80
+Run kubectl port-forward svc/kiali -n istio-system 8081:80.

-Run kubectl port-forward svc/kiali -n istio-system 20001
+Run kubectl port-forward svc/kiali -n istio-system 20001.

-Go to http://localhost:20001/ and you will see the Kiali dashboard
+Go to http://localhost:20001/ and you will see the Kiali dashboard.